christian1512-FE/DevCM-PP-002-22/README.md

 Using responsive design below are some examples what the webpage looks like on different divice.

+Display on Desktop
 ![alt text](./assets/images/Screen%20Shot%202022-11-03%20at%2012.32.00%20PM.png)

+Display on Ipad Mini
 ![alt text](./assets/images/Screen%20Shot%202022-11-03%20at%2012.30.19%20PM.png)

+Display on iphone SE
 ![alt text](./assets/images/Screen%20Shot%202022-11-03%20at%2012.29.46%20PM.png)

 ## License